ZugustheDugus/printf/README.md

 This is a project to manually recreate the printf function with the use of some macros and no builtins

+See Man Page for operating details